fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

 Build resources allows to submit new builds and access current build progress.

-Build in fact consists of the few tasks, one per chroot, and detail information is available through sub-resource BuildChroot_.
+Build in fact consists of the few tasks, one per chroot, and detail information is available through sub-resource :doc:`./build_chroot`.